Make a DIY College Survival Kit With Dollar Tree Items

 More Free Printables

-Make your own college survival kit to send them back to school with all the essentials!
+Looking for college survival kit ideas?
+Make your own to send them back to school with all the essentials!

 Know a high school graduate heading off to college soon?

-Make a super affordable gift basket from Dollar Tree!
+Make a super affordable college survival kit from Dollar Tree!

-Dollar tree has inexpensive snacks and practical items to fill a gift basket for college students, including large baskets to use as containers!
+When it comes to college gift baskets, Dollar Tree can help you make one cheap!
+This store has inexpensive snacks and practical items to fill a gift basket for college students, including large baskets to use as containers!
 I scored everything pictured below at Dollar Tree for about $13!

-Hip Tip: If you are wanting to make multiple baskets for graduation gifts, consider shopping DollarTree.com for personal care, cleaning supplies, snacks, and more in bulk.
+Hip Tip: If you are wanting to make multiple graduation gift baskets and need ideas, consider shopping DollarTree.com for personal care, cleaning supplies, snacks, and more in bulk.

 Here are some fun college survival kit ideas to consider: